RiuHz/RiuHz/README.md

 # 👋 Hi, I’m Gaetano, aka RiuHz out here!
-Something about me, i'm a student of Computer Science, my love to code started from my adorable mom ❤️ when se saw i enjoyed playing a lot of videogames as a child (i still do ^^ and you can find me with the name of Riu/RiuHz) and she told me to go study Computer Science because of that, turns out it's a lot of fun and makes you express your creativity in so many ways!
+Something about me, i'm a student of Computer Science, my love to code started from my adorable mom ❤️ when she saw i enjoyed playing a lot of videogames as a child (i still do ^^ and you can find me with the name of Riu/RiuHz) and she told me to go study Computer Science because of that, turns out it's a lot of fun and makes you express your creativity in so many ways!
 <!---at Federico II University--->

 # 🎓 I’m currently learning Python and AI